NY (see) © 2005 Lili White; Produced, directed and edited by Lili White; Color; Time: 64 MinutesWith: Mara Wave, John Spinks, Kim Su Theiler

 Architectural marvels such as the Guggenheim Museum, the Crystler and Empire State Buildings contrast with bridge and street scenes.
 Places seen include: The IMAGINE Peace Memorial in Central Park’s Strawberry Fields; The Statue of Liberty; Ellis Island; Times Square, the World Trade Center site; and Union Square decked with public shrines created in memory of that disaster.
 Public events include a runners’ race in Central Park; a Protest Parade against Nuclear Weapons; St. Patrick’s Cathedral and Rockefeller Center during the time of the Pope’s Funeral; William Kentridge’s film presentation in Central Park’ and THE GATES PROJECT by Christo and Jean-Claude; Robert Smithson’s FLOATING ISLAND and Lili White’s sidewalk projection of her video CLOUDGATE.

 Throughout the piece Ms. White keys out her painted body using Chinese characters for “eye” and “to see” and uses the mass-produced Caranguejo (a toy-like version of Brazilian CONCRETE artist, Lygia Clark’s ANIMAL-CRAB sculpture) to convey a sense of internalized experience.
-The movie refers to poetry, the written language and to writing itself; which like the manipulation of Clark’s ANIME-CRAB, evinces the connection between mind and body.
+The movie refers to poetry, the written language and the act of writing calligraphy itself; which like the manipulation of Clark’s ANIME-CRAB, evinces the connection between mind and body.